Best Practices for Conducting Job Interviews in Ontarioachkarlaw-admin

 In some cases, a job applicant may volunteer irrelevant information related to protected human rights grounds.
 When this happens, it is best not to pursue the line of questioning or make note of it.

-Accommodating Job Applicants
+Accommodating Job Applicants in Ontario

 In addition to ensuring interview questions are non-discriminatory, employers have a duty to accommodate candidates human rights needs up to the point of undue hardship.
 To be proactive, an employer may ask candidates to let them know in advance of the interview whether they require any accommodation.
 A failure to accommodate during the hiring process can also lead to human rights damages.